How to Validate Drillhole Data Before Resource Estimation

 Try the toolkit this article uses.

-Orebit Geotools — single-file HTML, works offline, no install.
+Orebit GeoSuite — single-file HTML, works offline, no install.
 From CSV to resource report in one afternoon.

-Explore Geotools →# From this article: open geotools.orebit.id load(your_drillhole.csv) apply(workflow_above) # Done.
+Explore GeoSuite →# From this article: open geosuite.orebit.id load(your_drillhole.csv) apply(workflow_above) # Done.
 Ship the report.